Skip to Content

 The alcohol and water quickly evaporate after your spritz your face, leaving behind a film of aloe vera polysaccharides.
 These polysaccharides form a sweat, oil, and water-resistant film that sets your makeup in place.

-Unlike my other setting spray recipe, this formula leaves a matte finish.
+Unlike my rosewater setting spray recipe, this formula leaves a matte finish.
 This is especially helpful when you’re sweating before you’ve even left the house.

-The first version of this setting spray did not contain a humectant.
-But after doing further testing, I realized that the original formula may be too drying for some.
+The first version of this setting spray did not contain a humectant, but after further testing, I realized that the original formula may be too drying for some.
 That’s why the updated recipe includes a small amount of corn-derived propanediol for just the right amount of hydration.

 The problem with store bought setting sprays

 The problem with conventional makeup setting sprays is that they are often irritating and heavily fragranced.
-They can also contain silicones and other synthetic ingredients that can be problematic.
+They can also contain silicones and other synthetic ingredients that can be problematic for some skin types.

-Most setting sprays use denatured alcohols as a base.
-These are alcohols that have been made unsuitable for drinking with the addition of another chemical — and it’s not always clear what this chemical is.
+As well, most setting sprays use denatured alcohols as a base.
+These are alcohols with added chemicals that make them unsuitable for drinking — and it’s not always clear what this chemical is.
 According to CosmeticsInfo.org:

 Denatonium Benzoate, t-Butyl Alcohol, Diethyl Phthalate, Methyl Alcohol, Salicylic Acid, Sodium Salicylate, and Methyl Salicylate are examples of denaturants permitted for use by the TTB and concluded to be safe for use in cosmetics.

-Salicylic acid is not an issue, but some of those other ingredients are alarming.
-Regardless of who determines phthalates such as Diethyl Phthalate to be “safe” in cosmetics, I’d much rather avoid them — both for health reasons and for phthalates’ capacity to irritate skin.
+Salicylic acid is certainly not an issue, but some of those other ingredients are alarming.
+Regardless of who determines phthalates such as Diethyl Phthalate to be “safe” in cosmetics, personally, I’d rather avoid them — both for health reasons and for phthalates’ capacity to irritate the skin.

 Alcohol already has the potential to be an irritating and drying ingredient, and a denaturing agent only increases that likelihood.